Barracuda Web Application Firewall

 Integration API Note

-For more information about the Barracuda Web Application Firewall API, please refer to the Barracuda Web Application Firewall API reference.
+For more information about the Barracuda Web Application Firewall API, refer to the Barracuda Web Application Firewall API reference.

 Note for Time-related parameters

-The input format of time-related parameters may vary based on your account settings.
-As a result, the sample data provided in our commands is different from what you see.
-To set your preferred time format, follow these steps:
+The input format of time-related parameters may vary based on user account settings, which may cause the sample data in commands to differ from what is displayed.
+To adjust the time format, follow these steps:

 Navigate to Configuration > Application Settings.
 Select Date/Time Format.

-Choose your desired date and time format, then click on the Save button.
+Choose the desired date and time format, then click on the Save button.

 Create Service